Best things to do?

 Bucerias, located in the parking lot of Chedraui Bucerias, Wednesdays from 9am-1pm

 Many resorts offer day passes that often include a credit to spend on food and beverage.
-Vallarta Tribune puts together a great guide to help you choose the right resort:
+Vallarta Tribune puts together a great resort guide to help you choose the one that fits your needs.

 Restaurant Gaby, El Arrayan Restaurante, Arte Culinario by Mavi Graf, Miriam’s Mexican Kitchen, Rosie’s Vallarta Cooking just to name a few.